Enasis Network Common Library#

 Parameters:

-value – Value that will be validated as an address.
+value – Value that will be validated by function.

 Returns: